Wall Stud Calculator guide

 What this calculator is solving

 The Wall Stud Calculator estimates a simple stud-and-plate material count for a straight wall.
-It is a starting point before a real framing plan.
+It is useful for rough planning before a real framing plan or lumber takeoff.

 The formula in plain language

-In plain language: The calculator counts studs from wall length and on-center spacing, adds two studs per opening plus extra corner studs, adds waste, then adds plate pieces from wall length and board length.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses floor(wall length in inches / on-center spacing) + 1 for layout studs, adds two studs per opening plus extra corner studs, rounds vertical studs up after waste, then adds plate pieces from wall length, plate rows, and board length.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer